-Public officers have to declare income, assets and liabilities of either himself, his spouse(s) and his children under 18 every second year.
+One of the many conditions is that public officers have to declare income, assets and liabilities of either themselves , their spouse(s) and their children under 18 every second year.
 The procedures for doing this are lain out in Part IV Sec.
 26 to 34 of the Public Officers Ethics Act.
 If they don’t they are committing an offence.

 Penalty if the Declaration of Wealth is missing or wrong